 NumPy (Numerical Python) is a signature package for mathematical functions on Python.
 It supports multi-dim arrays, matrix operations, linear algebra, along with fundamental mathematics.

 In short, NumPy is Python’s version of MATLAB.
-Some of the important tasks in Numpy include but not limited to –
+Some of the important tasks in Numpy include but are not limited to –

 - Array operations – slicing, filtering etc